- Admissions & Aid

 Current Position Updated: March 2019

-When I leaned of the Master’s of Science in Management (MSM) program at GMercyU’s Philadelphia campus I reached out to an admissions officer to learn more.
+When I learned of the Master’s of Science in Management (MSM) program at GMercyU’s Philadelphia campus I reached out to an admissions officer to learn more.
 The admissions officer was super helpful in providing all the necessary information and made the process seamless.
 The high level of personal touch really exceeded my expectations and gave me the confidence I needed to choose GMercyU.

 I began with the MSM program which was on-campus and cohort based.
 It was a great experience being able to go through the entire program with the same individuals.
 It allowed me the opportunity to build meaningful relationships.
 I was hoping to utilize the MSM degree to transition to a part-time MBA program in the region.